terraform-aws-modules/terraform-aws-notify-slack/README.md

 ## Use existing SNS topic or create new

-If you want to subscribe AWS Lambda Function created by this module to an existing SNS topic you should specify `create_sns_topic = false` as argument and specify name of existing SNS topic name in `sns_topic_name`.
+If you want to subscribe the AWS Lambda Function created by this module to an existing SNS topic you should specify `create_sns_topic = false` as an argument and specify the name of existing SNS topic name in `sns_topic_name`.

 ## Examples

 * [notify-slack-simple](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/notify-slack-simple) - Creates SNS topic which sends messages to Slack channel.
 * [notify-slack-kms](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/notify-slack-simple) - Creates SNS topic which sends messages to Slack channel (using KMS to encrypt Slack webhook URL).
 * [cloudwatch-alerts-to-slack](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/cloudwatch-alerts-to-slack) - End to end example which shows how to send AWS Cloudwatch alerts to Slack channel and use KMS to encrypt webhook URL.

+## Testing with pytest

+To run the tests:

+1. Set up a dedicated slack channel as a test sandbox with it's own webhook.
+See [Slack Incoming Webhooks docs](https://api.slack.com/incoming-webhooks) for details.
+2. Make a copy of the sample pytest configuration and edit as needed.

+        cp functions/pytest.ini.sample functions/pytest.ini

+3. Run the tests:

+        pytest functions/notify_slack_test.py

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->